WordPress plugins are required for a variety of reasons. They provide many features and functionality that your site would not otherwise have.

 It should direct you to a forum or help page.
 If it does not, do not install the plugin.

-Examine the code of a plugin before downloading to ensure that it is as clean and concise as feasible.
+Examine a plugin’s code before downloading to ensure that it is as clean and concise as feasible.

-Finally, if all of this is too much for you, contact a WordPress plugin professional.
+Finally, contact a WordPress plugin professional if all of this is too much for you.

 Whether you’re new to WordPress or need assistance identifying the proper plugin for your site, a WordPress plugin expert can provide professional assistance to spare you from making an expensive mistake.

-To get guidance on a plugin, you may also reach out to the community on Twitter or Slack.
+You may also reach out to the community on Twitter or Slack to get guidance on a plugin.

 Patch vulnerabilities by updating existing plugins

-Plugins are updated on a regular basis.
+Plugins are updated regularly.
 These upgrades include critical patches that close security gaps in plugins.

-More than 50,000 websites were hacked in 2014 as a result of a rogue plugin called MailPoet.
-The issue arose when a hole was discovered that allowed hackers to upload files directly to the users’ server in order to take control of the entire site.
+More than 50,000 websites were hacked in 2014 due to a rogue plugin called MailPoet.
+The issue arose when a hole was discovered that allowed hackers to upload files directly to the users’ server to take control of the entire site.

 As a result, you should update plugins as soon as they are available.
 If updates are available, they will be listed in your dashboard’s “Updates” section.